sawebb19/241git/README.md

 Samuel A. Webb

+---

-"Life is this crazy, mystical thing, and sometimes you just go out like a buster, and there's nothing you can do about it"
+> "Life is this crazy, mystical thing, and sometimes you just go out like a buster, and there's
+> nothing you can do about it"

 -Joseph Marquez

 https://github.com/sawebb19/241git.git

+## FILES

 **CommitMachine.sh** - Commits my 241git repo.
 Prompts user for commit comment, but might change to be an argument later.
 Also adds all files to commit.
 Might change with flag.